oicheryl/k8s-storage-tutorial/README.md

 `kubectl get services`

-Open a browser and connect to http://EXTERNAL-IP:PORT.
+Open a browser and connect to EXTERNAL-IP:PORT.

 Once in the chat room, type a few lines, then delete the pod that is running mongodb.
 A new pod will be scheduled in its place and come up with a minute or so (the container image needs to be fetched which slows the process down).